-- 1. The Company policy is to further accelerate expansion of sales in Discount Stores, including modification of its sales and order placement systems especially for this sales channel in accordance with the demand and purchasing power of target clients of Discount Stores.
-This strategy is applied to all product categories through selection of products with both quality and pricing that appeal to target clients, especially for apparel with the main emphasis on fashionable design and colors. - 2.
+- 1. The Company has a policy to aggressively expand sales channels through Modern Trade, including Discount Stores, Convenience Stores, and Beauty Stores.
+The Company has also modified its sales and order placement systems to better meet the demands and purchasing power of the Modern Trade segment.
+This strategy is applied to all product categories by manufacturing goods with pricing and quality that directly address target market needs, especially in the apparel product category which primarily emphasizes fashionable designs and colors. - 2.
 The Company policy is to accelerate the increase of sales channels, especially in E-Commerce of which online customers have rapidly increased.
-In the past year, the Company cooperated with various market places for online sales and simultaneously expanded its outlets under ICC direct management in the Specialty Store model, to enhance sales potential in addition to the sales channel in major department stores nationwide.
+In the past year, the Company cooperated with various market places for online sales and simultaneously expanded its outlets under ICC direct management in the Specialty Store model through His&Her Shop, to enhance sales potential in addition to the sales channel in major department stores nationwide.